 With the end of the Korean War the usefulness of the Domestic faction in running guerilla and spy networks in South Korea came to an end.
 Former leaders of the South Workers Party of Korea were attacked at a December 1952 Central Committee meeting.
 Park Hun-young, Yi Seung-yop, and ten other members of the Southern Faction were critized for treason, counterrevolutionary activities, and espionage, following the fifth plenary session of the Worker's Party Central Committee in December 1952.

 In early 1953 rumors were spread that the "southerners" had been planning a coup.
-This led to the arrest and removal from power of Pak Hon-yong and Yi Sung-yopo the minister of "state control" who was charged with "spying on behalf of the United States".
+This led to the arrest and removal from power of their leaders, Pak Hon-yong and Yi Sung-yopo the minister of "state control" who was charged with "spying on behalf of the United States".
 In August 1953, following the signing of the armistice that suspended the Korean War, Yi and eleven other leaders of the domestic faction were subjected to a show trial on charges of planning a military coup and sentenced to death.
 Thesed twelve members of the South Korean Workers’ Party responsible for organizing guerrilla activities in the South, were charged with planning a coup and spying for the United States.
 On the basis of trials that were highly orchestrated and heavily publicized, ten were convicted and sentenced to death while two were given long prison sentences.

 Senior leaders within the KWP reportedly attempted to overthrow Kim in September 1953.
 Kim became aware of the plan upon his return from Moscow and responded by delaying the plenum by almost a month and using the additional time to prepare by bribing and coercing Central Committee members and planning a stage-managed response.
 When the plenum finally opened on 30 August Choe Chang-ik made a speech attacking Kim for concentrating the power of the party and the state in his own hands as well as criticising the party line on industrialisation which ignored widespread starvation among the North Korean people.
 Yun Kong-hum attacked Kim for creating a "police regime".